-Summary of Guidelines for Planning Lessons
+Summary of guidelines for planning lessons

-- o Build in student success by setting achievable objectives.
+Build in student success by setting achievable objectives.

-- o Provide input before expecting output.
+Provide input before expecting output.

-- o Provide needed vocabulary.
+Provide needed vocabulary.

-- o Teach all four language skills.
+- Teach all four language skills.

-- o Provide a variety of activities.
+- Provide a variety of activities.

-- o Allow for absorption time of new materials.
+- Allow for absorption time of new materials.

-- o Teach from known to unknown.
+- Teach from known to unknown.

-- o Cover the syllabus.
+- Cover the syllabus.